 Whether it’s your 1st visit or your 15th visit, Morocco truly offers something for everyone.
 If you’ve never left the United States before you will certainly be in for an experience but trust me, it will change your life.
-I could in all honesty write a blog only about traveling to and in Morocco and I do incorporate this some into my posts, but this page will be a resource portal to other great resources for the Moroccan traveler.
-I anticipate this page will be a continual work in progress as I become aware of more opportunities
+I could in all honesty write a blog only about traveling to Morocco and I do incorporate this some into my posts, but this page will be a resource portal to other great resources for the Moroccan traveler.

 - From North America there are a few flight options to Morocco.
 The only non-stop flight is from New York JFK to Casablanca.
 This flight operates daily on Royal Air Maroc/Delta.